 - Peer mentorship

-For course descriptions, please visit The College's Course Catalog.
+For course descriptions, please visit The University's Course Catalog.

 Graduates of the MAIT program can become leaders in the fields of education and training and may qualify for positions in the areas of: